jbroadway/docs/docs/1.0/creator-tools/installation-and-setup.md

 ## Installation

-1. Download and install the correct version of Unity, which is always listed with the [latest Flipside Creator Tools downloads](/docs/1.0/creator-tools). _Note: If you're not on Windows, at the Choose Components selection of the installation make sure you choose Windows Build Support._
+1. Download and install the correct version of Unity, which is always listed with the [latest Flipside Creator Tools downloads](/docs/1.0/creator-tools). _Note: If you're not on Windows, at the **Choose Components** selection of the installation make sure you choose **Windows Build Support**._
 2. Download the latest version of the [Flipside Creator Tools](/docs/1.0/creator-tools).
 3. Open Unity and create a new 3D project.
 The same project can be used to create all of your custom characters and sets.
 4. Import the Flipside Creator Tools package from step 2 by choosing _Assets > Import Package > Custom Package_ in the Unity application menu.
 5. After installing the Unity package, navigate to _Flipside Creator Tools > Open Creator Tools_ to open the Creator Tools wizard.
 You can dock this window anywhere you like in the editor.
-6. Navigate to _Window > Package Manager_ and install either the Oculus Desktop or OpenVR (Desktop) package, depending on your VR headset.
-This will let you press Play and preview your characters and sets in VR.
+6. Navigate to _Window > Package Manager_ and install either the **Oculus Desktop** or **OpenVR (Desktop)** package, depending on your VR headset.
+This will let you press Play and preview/test your characters and sets in VR.

 ![Flipside Creator Tools - Set Flipside Creator ID](https://www.flipsidexr.com/files/docs/screenshots/flipside-creator-tools-enter-id.png)